Blueberry-Cinnamon Campfire Bread

 - Prepare campfire or grill for low heat.
 Arrange bread slices on a greased double thickness of heavy-duty foil (about 24x18 in.).
 Bring foil up the sides, leaving the top open.
 Whisk eggs, milk, syrup and vanilla.
 Pour over bread; sprinkle with nuts and 1 cup blueberries.
 Fold edges over top, crimping to seal.

-- Place on a grill grate over campfire or grill until egg is cooked through, about 30-40 minutes.
+- Place on a grill grate over campfire or grill until eggs are cooked through, 30-40 minutes.
 Remove from heat; let stand 10 minutes.
 Sprinkle with remaining blueberries; serve with additional maple syrup if desired.
-Yield: 8 servings.